4dcu-be/4dcu.be/_posts/2021-01-09-Google-Cloud-Functions.md

 Now you can test if the code works by pointing your browser to e.g. **http://localhost:8080/?user=4niBmJUAAAAJ**.
 Other solutions for testing locally based on Flask are also available, though this requires some extra code.
-A simple one-liner seem, to me, a more elegant solution.
+A simple one-liner seems, to me, a more elegant solution.

 ## Conclusion